European Chemical Industry News & Insights

 • The study will evaluate social, technical, commercial, and environmental impacts.

-• Fortum will assist with hedging strategies and electricity sourcing.
+• Fortum supports the project with hedging strategies and electricity sourcing.

-• Arctial has an LOI with Fingrid for grid connection.
+• Arctial has an LOI with Fingrid for main grid connection.

 Project Overview